 Memories assailed Sonya from the moment she set foot on Stargazer Island.
 Earlier, actually.
 Sonya stood at the bow of the ferry as it crossed the Atlantic from mainland Rhode Island remembering countless trips to see Gram, her bright emerald gaze starving for that first view of the high plateau of Stargazer Rock.
 As a child she loved waving to the fishing boats the ferry passed.
-The islanders always waved back, but then, they all knew who she was.
+The islanders always waved back.
+But then, they all knew who she was.

-A knock on the front door brought Sonya back from the past.
+A knock on the front door brought her back from the past.
 Weaving through the maze of boxes, she studied the shape of the man through the stained glass.
 He was easily half a foot taller than her own five foot, seven inches.
 Broad shoulders tapered into a trim waist.
 Something about the way he held his head slightly tilted struck a familiar chord.

 “Does this mean I’m forgiven for the boardwalk incident, Pixie?”

 The fifteen years since she had last seen Liam disappeared as if they had never been.
 No longer uncertain of her welcome, at least with him, Sonya fell back into their normal interaction.
 She put her hands on her hips and glared in mock rage.

 “I’ll have you know I am now too tall to be a pixie, and you’ll only be truly forgiven once you buy me a replacement cone.”

 Liam chuckled appreciatively and swept her a bow.
 “Your pardon, my fairy queen.
 Please allow your humble servant to buy you an ice cream cone.”

 Sonya’s laughter pealed sweetly as she nodded.
 She grabbed her ID and cell off the table by the door.
 Liam stopped her before she joined him on the porch.

 She raised a brow in question.
 The islanders rarely, if ever, locked their doors.
 Liam grimaced.